The Real Estate Sector

 O 100% FDI permitted in all reality projects through automatic route.

-The minimum area to be developed in the integrated townships has been brought down to 25 acres from 100 acres.
+The minimum area to be developed in the integrated townships has been reduced from 100 acres to 25 acres.

 o Legislation of special economic zones act.